gdm413229/swwmgz_m/ExtendedLore.md

 - 2310: A group of billionaires buy an entire island and turn it into an arena.
   The "Battle Royale" boom starts.
-- 2315: The "New Dark Kingdom" appears, led by Ososkuro Axon, son of the fearsome Dread Overlord Nuoma, who attempts to reunite those who were defeated in the former war and strike once more.
+- 2315: The "New Dark Kingdom" appears, led by Ososkuro Axon, son of the fearsome Dread Overlord Nuoma, who attempts to reunite the defeated Dark Alliance and strike once more.
 A long period of war begins.
 - 2324: UnSX 4.
 A team of mercenaries from various allied worlds manages to take down Ososkuro.
 Before the finishing blow could be dealt, Nuoma appears and convinces them to spare him, then takes Ososkuro back to their homeland.